 As a leader and manager, it’s important that you’re leading the way.
 With this in mind, managers and leaders must find a way to schedule what I call ‘thinking and planning time’ in their calendar.
 Scheduling this planning period will save you time and help you generate meetings that are productive for everyone involved.

 Create the Future

-It’s time to schedule a 45-minute meeting of accomplishment.
+It’s time to schedule a meeting as an outcome.
 To do this, it’s important to ask yourselves some questions, such as:

 •Why are you having the meeting?
 What concern will it fulfill?